TheDebbyCase/LCWildCardMod/README.md

 - [kael](https://bsky.app/profile/kael3.bsky.social) for just being so supportive, I just really wanted to put xem on here!
 - [SunflowerSmith](https://www.twitch.tv/sunflowersmith) for adding the mod to their group's modpack, playing with it on-stream, and making suggestions directly!
-- [iamfixated](https://bsky.app/profile/iamfixated.bsky.social) for the emote I used for the inventory icon of the Smith Note!
+- [iamfixated](https://bsky.app/profile/iamfixated.bsky.social) for the emotes I use for the Smith Note!
 - [Trashfourlife](https://bsky.app/profile/trashfourlife.bsky.social) for finding some Vulpixie voice clips!
 - [OoblesWoobles](https://www.twitch.tv/oobleswoobles) for the idea for Giwi Leviathan!
 - [Raindrop](https://discord.gg/TgXEcxUemF) for finding and editing the Smith Note giggle sound effect!